Sample Complexity of Estimating the Policy Gradient for Nearly Deterministic Dynamical Systems: Introduction

-A common approach in robotics is to model the robot dynamics as deterministic~\cite{levinson2011towards,kuindersma2016optimization}.
-To account for stochasticity, either a stabilizing controller such as PID controller can be used~\cite{levinson2011towards}, or the robot's trajectory can be replanned at every step~\cite{kwon1983stabilizing,kuindersma2016optimization}.
-An alternative approach is to assume that the dynamics are deterministic plus a bounded (possibly adversarial) perturbation at each step, and then use robust control~\cite{akametalu2014reachability}.
-Both approaches implicitly assume that the deterministic portion of the dynamics are a good approximation of the full dynamics---i.e., the dynamics are nearly deterministic.
+\textbf{Motivation for near determinism.} A common approach in robotics is to model the robot dynamics as deterministic~\citep{levinson2011towards,kuindersma2016optimization}.
+To account for stochasticity, either a stabilizing controller such as a PID controller is used~\citep{levinson2011towards}, or the robot's trajectory is replanned at every step~\citep{kwon1983stabilizing,kuindersma2016optimization}.
+An alternative approach is to assume that the dynamics are deterministic plus a bounded perturbation at each step, and then use robust control~\citep{akametalu2014reachability}.
+Both approaches implicitly assume that the deterministic portion of the dynamics are a good approximation of the full dynamics.
+In general, most systems that have been successfully studied in reinforcement learning are nearly deterministic, including Atari games~\citep{mnih2015human}, MuJoCo benchmarks~\citep{todorov2012mujoco,levine2013guided}, and simulated grasping tasks~\citep{andrychowicz2018learning}.

-Beyond robotics tasks, most systems that have been successfully studied so far in reinforcement learning are nearly or even fully deterministic, including recent successes such as Atari games~\cite{mnih2015human}, MuJoCo benchmarks~\cite{todorov2012mujoco,levine2013guided}, simulated grasping tasks~\cite{andrychowicz2018learning}.
-Games like Go~\cite{silver2016mastering} involve an adversary, and are therefore highly nondeterministic.
-However, these games are typically trained in simulation self-training~\cite{silver2017mastering}.
-Thus, for the purposes of training, the adversary is deterministic---indeed, we have perfect control over the actions of the adversary.
-As we discuss in Section~\ref{sec:mainresults}, our key insights continue to hold for fully deterministic systems.

 More importantly, we believe that it will be challenging to increase the sample efficiency of reinforcement learning in systems where the noise is high.
-Indeed, our analysis shows that noise can be greatly amplified by the dynamics, so if the noise is large, we believe there is very little hope of achieving reinforcement learning with low sample complexity.
-We believe that in these settings, we must rely on techniques such as transfer learning~\cite{taylor2009transfer}, meta-learning~\cite{finn2017model}, or learning to plan~\cite{tamar2016value} to achieve low sample complexity.
+Indeed, our analysis shows that noise can be greatly amplified by the dynamics, so if the noise is large, we believe there is very little hope for sample-efficient reinforcement learning.
+In these settings, we may need to rely on techniques such as transfer learning~\citep{taylor2009transfer}, meta-learning~\citep{finn2017model}, or learning to plan~\citep{tamar2016value} to achieve low sample complexity.